-All authors of accepted submissions are expected to register, attend the virtual conference and present their work at the Doctoral Consortium.
-They will also have to identify a mentor (from a list provided by the chairs) and schedule an one-to-one online meeting with the mentor during the conference.
+All authors of accepted submissions are expected to register, attend, and present at the Doctoral Consortium and at the associated poster session.
+They will also have to identify a mentor and schedule a meeting with the mentor during the conference.
 Information about this process will be provided in due course.

 Acceptance notifications: June 2, 2023

 Camera-ready deadline: August 1, 2023